 Individual figures are rounded and therefore may not add up.

-No pension obligations exist for members of the Supervisory Board of DB AG.
+There are no pension obligations for members of the Supervisory Board.

-The members of the Supervisory Board of DB AG did not receive any compensation in the year under review for any personally provided services.
+The members of the Supervisory Board did not receive any compensation in the year under review for any personally provided services.